Mixing decorating styles in a room makes a room more interesting and attractive. Here are 7 tips for mixing style and doing it right.

 I have a friend who had a huge Italian stone mantel and wanted to bring it into her living room.
 At a glance, it did not look like it belonged alongside her mix of traditional classics and French country.
 But when it was placed in her living room on her longest wall it created a focal point for the rest of the furniture to be built out from.

-Accent pieces should have a “buddy” so the space in a room feels balanced and cohesive.
-They can be matched based on color, shape, size, or the overall style.
-Feel free to play around with the placement of decor and smaller pieces until you see the space fitting of your personal style.
+Accent decor pieces should have a “buddy” so the space in a room feels balanced and cohesive.
+They can be matched based on color, shape, size, or overall style.
+Feel free to play around with the placement of decor and smaller pieces until you see the space fitting your personal style.

 Nothing will throw a room into confusion like mixing the mood of a room.
 If the room is casual keep the elements in it casual.
 Juxtaposition has its place in decor and does work successfully in a room with different styles.
 But for a less than seasoned decorator, it might be hard to pull off.

-If you want a no-fail approach to mixing styles keep the mood of the furnishings the same.
+If you want a no-fail approach to mixing decorating styles keep the mood of the furnishings the same.